Top 10 Hardest Animals to Draw

 With those dazzling feathers, it's really hard to get all the details right.

 Monkeys are haplorhine primates that form a paraphyletic group.
 Most monkeys have tails and are distinct from apes.
-There are approximately 260 known living species of monkeys.
+There are more than 260 known living species of monkeys.

-They are divided into two groups: New World monkeys (Platyrrhines), found in Central and South America, and Old World... read more
+They are divided into two groups: New World monkeys, or platyrrhines, found in Central and South America, and Old World monkeys... read more

 Even though they're similar to humans, they're still hard to draw.

 Nyctosaurus is a genus of pterodactyloid pterosaur known from fossil remains found in the Niobrara Formation in the midwestern United States.
-During the Late Cretaceous Period, this region was submerged under a vast shallow sea.
+During the Late Cretaceous Period, this region was submerged beneath a vast, shallow sea.
 These pterosaurs are notable for their distinctive head crests.

 I think these animals are hard to draw, trust me!

-A mythical bird from Greek mythology, the Phoenix is said to burst into flames upon death and then be reborn from its ashes.
+A mythical bird originating in Greek mythology, the phoenix is said to die in flames and then be reborn from the ashes of its predecessor.
 It is often associated with themes of rebirth, immortality, and renewal.
-Traditionally, the Phoenix is depicted as a large, colorful bird with a melodious song, and it has appeared... read more
+Traditionally, the phoenix is depicted as a large, colorful bird with a melodious song, and... read more

-The dog, or domestic dog (Canis familiaris or Canis lupus familiaris), is a domesticated descendant of the wolf and is characterized by an upturned tail.
-Derived from an ancient, extinct wolf species, the modern wolf is its closest living relative.
-Dogs were the first species to be domesticated by humans... read more
+The dog, or domestic dog (Canis familiaris or Canis lupus familiaris), is a domesticated descendant of wolves.
+Dogs and modern gray wolves share a common ancestor from an ancient, now-extinct wolf population.
+Dogs were the first species to be domesticated by humans more than 14,000 years ago, before... read more

 I love dogs, but there are so many different types, and I can never get the sizing right for any of them.